Best Automated Backlink Procurement Platforms for June 2026

 TLDR:

-Automated backlink platforms handle publisher negotiations and payments for you, but most only automate the transaction, not the strategy.
+• Automated backlink platforms handle publisher negotiations and payments for you, but most only automate the transaction and leave the strategy to you.

 What Are Automated Backlink Procurement Platforms?